 Flinders University continues to attract many of our students who are studying allied health courses or who are hoping to pursue post-graduate medicine.
+However, this year no student selected Flinders to pursue education, law or a general arts degree.
+The 5% decrease in the number of students from the 2018 cohort who selected Flinders as their chosen institution comes from these areas of study.

-Adelaide University has remained dominant as the preferred university with our students for Law, Engineering and Arts courses, however Business and Commerce courses are now being studied reasonably evenly across all three local institutions.
+Adelaide University has remained dominant as the preferred university with our students for Law, Engineering, Arts, Business and Commerce courses.